Blackear wrasse: Biology

 Halichoeres poeyi occurs in coral and rocky reefs and also in seagrass, especially turtle grass (Thalassia testudinum) beds at around 30 m in depth.
 It is frequently encountered in areas rich in algae as well.
 This species is strictly diurnal in nature and is lethargic during the hours of darkness.
 It feeds mainly on invertebrates such as decapods, gastropods, sea stars and sea urchins.
 It is assumed that sea urchins are scavenged after they are predated by larger predatory fish.

 This wrasse is a sequential protogynous hermaphrodite: every individual begins life as a females but some fish change sex from female to male as they grow.
 The average body length at which this takes place is 8.3 cm.
 The males gather in leks and display showily in an effort to attract females and is this unusual among the wrasses as in most other species the males form harems.
 Larval H. poeyi are long and thin and have a small mouth and small pelvic fins.
 H. poeyi is the only species of Halichoeres where the larvae develop internal, specialised, chromatophores.

 Uses

-This fish is generally of little interest to fisheries due of its small size but it is traded in the aquarium trade.
+This fish is generally of little interest to fisheries due to its small size but it is traded in the aquarium trade.

 In Brazil a quota has been imposed since 2004 on companies who catch this species for that trade.
 The quota is 1,000 fish per year per company.